 Iroquois Steeplechase – This is the nation’s oldest, continuously-run, weight-for-age steeplechase.
 A seven-race card with the featured Iroquois Memorial benefits the Monroe Carell Jr. Children’s Hospital at Vanderbilt and features some of the most elaborate tailgating in the city.
 The race is typically held on the second Saturday in May at Percy Warner Park.

-Allen Arena at Lipscomb University – This is a state-of-the-art arena with 5,000 permanent seats and up to 13,000 square feet of floor space.
+Allen Arena at Lipscomb University – This is a state-of-the-art arena with 5,500 permanent seats and up to 13,000 square feet of floor space.
 A glass-enclosed hospitality suite and seven luxury suites are on-site.

 Centennial Sportsplex – The sports complex houses an indoor aquatic center with an Olympic-size 50-meter pool and a recreational pool, a tennis tournament complex with 16 lighted outdoor courts plus a 2,600-seat stadium.
 Housing what was originally the city’s only ice rink, Centennial is now one of four ice rinks in the city and is the practice site for the NHL Nashville Predators.

-Curb Event Center at Belmont University – This 5,000-seat facility features permanently mounted Triax video installation, digital sound and lighting, 1,800 three-phase amps on the floor, 40’x 60’ staging, and in-house catering.
+Curb Event Center at Belmont University – This 5,000-seat facility features permanently mounted Triax video installation, digital sound, and lighting, 1,800 three-phase amps on the floor, 40’x 60’ staging, and in-house catering.
 In 2008, the Curb Event Center hosted the town hall debate between presidential nominees Barack Obama and John McCain.

-Fairgrounds Speedway – Rated the NASCAR “Number One Short Track in America,” the Tennessee Fairgrounds is home to weekly NASCAR Winston Racing Series March through September.
-“The Fairgrounds” served as training grounds for such NASCAR standouts as Darrell Waltrip and Sterling Marlin.
+Fairgrounds Speedway – Rated the NASCAR “Number One Short Track in America,” the Fairgrounds Speedway Nashville is home to many different racing events.
+The Fairgrounds served as training grounds for such NASCAR standouts as Darrell Waltrip and Sterling Marlin.

 Music City Raceway – Serving Nashville’s speed lovers for more than 50 years with NHRA championship drag racing, Music City Raceway is Nashville’s playground of power.

 Before the pros came to play in Nashville, Music City was a college sports town, with cross-town traditions and interconference rivalries running deep through the area’s 21 accredited colleges and universities.
 Nashville still loves its college sports.
 Vanderbilt University takes pride in its Southeastern Conference (SEC) teams.
-Tennessee State University, Belmont University and Lipscomb University play Division 1-A basketball.
+Tennessee State University, Belmont University, and Lipscomb University play Division 1-A basketball.

 PLAYING IN MUSIC CITY’S GREAT OUTDOORS

-For those who’d rather get into the game than just watch it, Nashville’s four resort golf courses feature 108 holes of championship play; Golf Digest even listed Nashville in their “Readers’ Top 36 Buddies Destinations.”
+For those who’d rather get into the game than just watch it, Nashville’s resort golf courses feature over 100 holes of championship play; Golf Digest even listed Nashville in their “Readers’ Top 36 Buddies Destinations.”
 The city also offers golfers more than 14 public courses.
 Travelers looking for more wild in their greens will find an extensive network of public parks within the metro city limits perfect for walking, running, horseback riding, and exploring.
 Fishing, hunting, boating, hiking, water sports, and camping also lie nearby, with boat and water recreation equipment rentals available on Percy Priest and Old Hickory lakes.